survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 ## Understanding Lookups

-If you import one LESS/SASS file from another, use the same pattern as anywhere else.
+If you import one Less/Sass file from another, use the same pattern as anywhere else.
 Webpack will dig into these files and figure out the dependencies.

 ```less
 @import "./variables.less";
 ```

-You can also load LESS and SASS files directly from your node_modules directory.
+You can also load Less and Sass files directly from your node_modules directory.
 This is handy with libraries like Bootstrap:

 ```less
 @import "~bootstrap/less/bootstrap";